sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 ### Create SAP BTP trial account
-If you do not already have an SAP BTP Trial account, follow this tutorial: [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

-> **IMPORTANT:** For SAP Build and this CodeJam, create your SAP BTP trial account on the **US EAST (VA) - AWS** region.
+>**IMPORTANT:** For SAP Build and this CodeJam, you must have an SAP BTP trial account on the **US EAST (VA) - AWS** region.

 >![alt text](USEast.png)

+If you already have an SAP BTP trial account in the  **US EAST (VA) - AWS** region, you can skip this step.

+If you already have an SAP ID but not an SAP BTP trial account, you can go directly to [https://account.hanatrial.ondemand.com/trial](https://account.hanatrial.ondemand.com/trial) and create an SAP BTP trial account.

+If you do not already have an SAP ID, follow this tutorial: [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

 <!-- border -->
 ![Get ES5 account tutorial](BTPTut.png)

+When you are done, you can get to your trial account by going to [https://account.hanatrial.ondemand.com/](https://account.hanatrial.ondemand.com/).